beartype/beartype/README.rst

   of validation scenarios.

 Wherever you can, prefer declarative validators for efficiency.
-Everywhere else, fallback to functional validators for generality.
+Everywhere else, default to functional validators for generality.

 Validator API
 ~~~~~~~~~~~~~